 - Additional information

 Giant Panda Female Skull is measures 10.4 inches.
 Giant Panda Female Skull is museum quality polyurethane cast.
 Made in USA.
-Ailuropoda melanoleuca is the scientific name.
 Cast from original specimen.
+2-part skull (separate cranium and jaw).
 Our precise skull can be used as a teaching tool, museum skull exhibit, home decor skull, or office decor skull.

 The Giant panda or Ailuropoda melanoleuca, also known as panda bear is a bear native to south central China.
 In general, A. melanoleuca or Giant Panda has a round head, stocky body, and short tail.
 The shoulder height is 65 to 70 cm.

 The Giant panda or Ailuropoda melanoleuca is well-known for its distinctive black and white markings.
 The limbs, eyes, ears, and shoulders are all black and the rest of the body is white.
 In some areas the black actually has a chestnut-red tinge.
 The dark markings around the eyes may be the reason for these animals’ popularity giving them a wide-eyed, juvenile appearance.

 An enlarged shoulder and neck region along with a smaller back end gives giant pandas or Ailuropoda melanoleuca an ambling gait.
 Giant pandas also have several adaptations to the skull.